quentinsf/qhue/README.md

 ## Licence

 This little snippet is distributed under the GPL v2.
 See the LICENSE file.
 (They spell it that way on the other side of the pond.)
+It comes with no warranties, express or implied, but just with the hope that it may be useful to someone.

 ## Contributing